 \section{Formal construction of the single-rate process}

-In this section, we describe the formal construction of the single-rate process in two steps.
+In this section, we describe the construction of the single-rate process, in two steps.
 First, we construct, on appropriate spaces, the dynamics of systems of independent random walks, without any reference to a possible interaction between them.
-We establish important structural properties of the dynamics, such as the strong Markov property, or the invariance with respect to space-time shifts of the Poisson distribution on the space of trajectories.
-Then we define the infection process as a function of these random walks, together with the corresponding notion of red and blue particles.
-Most of the proofs are deferred to Appendix A.
+We then state important structural properties of the dynamics, such as the strong Markov property, or the invariance with respect to space--time shifts of the Poisson distribution on the space of trajectories.
+Finally, we define the infection process as a function of these random walks, together with the corresponding notion of red and blue particles.